lamavoyez/saudi-market-dashboard/README.md

 ## Conclusion

-This project demonstrates how quantitative financial analysis can be translated into a clear, decision-oriented dashboard.
-By combining statistical rigor with intuitive visualization, the dashboard bridges the gap between raw market data and actionable investment insight.
+This project demonstrates how structured financial analysis can support clearer investment decisions through practical and intuitive visual insights.
+By combining statistical rigor with thoughtful dashboard design, the analysis transforms raw market data into meaningful, decision-oriented intelligence.